The 19-Year-Old Student Who Created That Viral Beyoncé Twitter Adventure Has Broken His Silence

-After a series of choose-your-own-adventure Twitter threads have taken the platform by storm, captivating users who are attempting to not get fired by Beyoncé.
-Now the creator is explaining how it all came to be.
+After a series of choose-your-own-adventure Twitter threads have taken the platform by storm, captivating users who are attempting to not get fired by Beyoncé, now the creator is explaining how it all came to be.

-A 19-year-old student in Los Angeles, Landon Rivera’s “simulation” first took off as a sensation over the weekend, as people tried to make it through a labyrinth of decisions to keep their job as Beyoncé‘s assistant.
+The “simulation” created by 19-year-old student in Los Angeles, Landon Rivera, first took off as a sensation over the weekend, as people tried to make it through a labyrinth of decisions to keep their job as Beyoncé‘s assistant.
 (Your first task: choose what to serve Queen Bey for breakfast.
 If you go with the hearty “five star breakfast” — boom, already fired.)
 Since then, he’s kept up a steady stream of new content and new adventures for eager Twitter citizens to follow.
 Rivera chatted with TIME — over Twitter DM, of course — about the process of putting the threads together, and what’s next for his viral creation.

 “[I’d] seen a thread similar from years ago,” he explained about the impetus for the viral tweet.
 “It was really more like a two-selection, though, and it wasn’t complete.
 I wanted to make something a little different, with more outcomes, and wanted sort of a domino effect if you picked the wrong choice.”
 In his Beyoncé thread, there are choices that may seem correct but lead nowhere.
 For instance, at one point you might need to decide who gets cut from the passenger list of her private jet — but as Rivera admitted, “that whole section is a dead end.”